riccardodamiani/Firefly/README.md

 ## Run the demo project
 The demo project in this repo uses a ttf font called Branda that can be downloaded [here](https://www.fontspace.com/).
-In the folder containing the executable create a new falder named 'Fonts' and inside put the file Branda.ttf.
+In the folder containing the executable create a new folder named 'Fonts' and inside put the file Branda.ttf.